Mango curry is an aromatic Indian dish of tender chicken in spicy-sweet mango sauce. Make this chicken curry recipe for dinner tonight!

 Recipe difficulty: Easy 🥄

-Tender pieces of chicken breast or thigh meat, marinated in warm spices then simmered in a sweet and spicy curry sauce.
+Tender pieces of chicken breast or thigh meat, marinated in warm spices then simmered in a sweet and spicy mango sauce.

 Ingredient Notes + Substitutions